 - 15 units of advanced course work from a minimum of three different academic disciplines (at least two must be at the 400 level)

-- 3 units additional course work (any level)
+- 3 units of additional course work (any level)

 Additional requirements and regulations:

-- Students must satisfy the standard IAS foreign language requirement: the successful completion of four semesters of one language appropriate to their concentration.
+- Students must fulfill the standard IAS foreign language requirement: the successful completion of four semesters of one language appropriate to their concentration (more details below).

-- One semester of language must be completed before declaring the major.
+- Students must complete one semester of language before declaring the major.

 - We strongly encourage students to study abroad.
 For those students who do not study abroad, an additional 3-unit course at the 300 or 400 level is required.